Public versus Less-Public News Engagement on Facebook: Patterns Across Bias and Reliability: Public vs. Combined Interactions

-{\bf Statistical Tests for Bias-related Differences:} To evaluate the differences in distributions of the set of combined interactions $\mathcal{D}^{\text{comb.}}_c$ across all bias classes $c$, we employed a multi-step statistical testing approach: \begin{enumerate} \item[•] \textbf{Overall Differences:} We first used the Kruskal-Wallis test to identify overall differences between the distributions between the bias classes.
-This test revealed significant disparities among the classes, with a p-value of $1.66\cdot10^{-65}$. \item[•] \textbf{Pairwise Comparisons:} Second, we used the Dunn test to identify specific pairs of classes that exhibited differences.
-This test confirmed that the two biased classes \textit{Left} and \textit{Right} are different than the \textit{Center} class, but the difference between the two biased classes themselves was not significant.
-Here, the most significant difference were observed between the {\em Left} and {\em Center} class (i.e., $\mathcal{D}^{\text{comb}}_{\text{Left}}$ and $\mathcal{D}^{\text{comb}}_{\text{Center}}$), registering a p-value of $2.06\cdot10^{-55}$. \item[•] \textbf{Median Comparisons:} Third, we used the Mann-Whitney U test to compare the medians of the three classes: \textit{Left} (1,440), \textit{Center} (842), and \textit{Right} (1,286).
-Also, here, we observed statistically significant pairwise differences when comparing each of the two biased classes (\textit{Left} and \textit{Right}) with the \textit{Center} class, but not between each other.
-Here, the two significant cases obtained p-values of $8.4\cdot10^{-57}$ and $9.1\cdot10^{-28}$, respectively. \item[•] \textbf{Comparing Means:} Finally, due to the violations of assumptions intrinsic to a t-test (namely, normality and homogeneity of variances), we instead use bootstrapping with 100K iterations and a 99\% confidence interval to compare the means.
-Again, the pairwise differences in the means between \textit{Left} vs. \textit{Center} and between \textit{Right} vs. \textit{Center} are statistically significant, but not between the two biased classes themselves (i.e., \textit{Left} vs. \textit{Right}). \end{enumerate} \makeinsight{ Statistical analysis further strengthens the observation that biased news consistently garners higher combined engagement levels per article than center-aligned news.
-Interestingly, there is no statistically significant difference between the \textit{Left} and \textit{Right} class.} {\bf Comparison of Reliability Classes:} Figure~\ref{fig:ccdf_of_combined_and_public_interactions_for_different_reliability_classes} shows the CCDFs for the different reliability classes, broken down for both combined and public interactions, accompanied by a boxplot offering a clearer perspective on the percentile values for the combined interactions.
+{\bf Comparison of Reliability Classes:} Figure~\ref{fig:ccdf_of_combined_and_public_interactions_for_different_reliability_classes} shows the CCDFs for the different reliability classes, broken down for both combined and public interactions, accompanied by a boxplot offering a clearer perspective on the percentile values for the combined interactions.
 The CCDFs again demonstrate heavy-tailed distribution characteristic, and the relative shifts of the distributions are consistent with the aggregate (average values) previously discussed (and seen in Figure~\ref{fig:aggregated_average_interactions_per_article}), with the \textit{Most-reliable} class typically getting the most interactions, followed by the unreliable classes, and subsequently by the \textit{Reliable} class.
 While comparing the tail parts is straightforward, comparing the whole distributions requires some care.
 For example, here, the core of the boxplot does not distinctly set apart the \textit{Most-reliable} from the unreliable classes.
-To derive robust conclusions, we therefore again performed a sequence of statistical tests on the combined interactions distributions.
+To derive robust conclusions, we, therefore, again performed a sequence of statistical tests on the combined interactions distributions.